camilaferc/rramen/README.md

 ### 3. Background and Research
 * Theodoros Chondrogiannis, Mario A. Nascimento, Panagiotis Bouros: *Relative Reachability Analysis as a Tool for Urban Mobility Planning: Position Paper*.
 IWCTS@SIGSPATIAL 2019: 1:1-1:4
 * Camila F. Costa, Theodoros Chondrogiannis, Mario A. Nascimento, Panagiotis Bouros: *RRAMEN: An Interactive Tool for Evaluating Choices and Changes in Transportation Networks*.
-To appear in EDBT/ICDT 2020 Joint Conference.
+To appear in the EDBT/ICDT 2020 Joint Conference.